-RSIF Update on measures to ensure implementation continuity and students support during the COVID-19 pandemic
+RSIF measures to ensure implementation continuity and student support during the COVID-19 pandemic

-October 2020: As you are aware, over the last 8 months, the entire higher education, science and technology community has been challenged by the covid 19 pandemic.
-The rcu has made significant efforts to respond to challenges presented by the covid19 pandemic to its own constituency.
-The Response to COVID has been across all three RSIF operational areas or “Windows” (PhD Scholarships & capacity building; Research grants; Innovation Grants).
-The Regional Coordination Unit’s (RCU) response has been enabled by a closer engagement with students and the faculty members and informed by a mix of surveys, consultations, and adoption of best practices to support clients during the COVID-19 period.
+The entire higher education, science and technology community has been challenged by the COVID-19 pandemic.
+The RSIF Regional Coordination Unit’s response has been enabled by a closer engagement with students and the faculty members and informed by a mix of surveys, consultations, and adoption of best practices to support clients during the COVID-19 period.
 The response has been across our operational areas, including PhD student support, research and innovation projects; and university capacity building.

-- Continuous Online learning support: The scholars were provided with online training and coaching for their academic writing empowering them to continue writing their proposals as they wait to travel to their AHUs.
-Students are working towards identifying research topics, supervisors, and developing research proposals from distance with online support. icipe remained open during the pandemic to ensure continuous support to students and other programs.
-An online briefing session was held with all scholars and information shared about the COVID-19 situation to confirm that their scholarships will continue.
+- Continuous online learning support: The scholars were provided with online training and coaching for their academic writing, empowering them to continue writing their proposals while they waited to travel to their AHUs.
+Students worked towards identifying research topics, supervisors, and developing research proposals from distance with online support. icipe remained open during the pandemic to ensure continuous support to students and other programs.
+An online briefing session was held with all scholars and information shared about the COVID-19 situation to confirm that their scholarships would continue.

-- Evaluation of student needs undertaken: To support the planning and design of online support to student a number of surveys were undertaken to guide implementation.
+- Evaluation of student needs: To support the planning and design of online support to students, a number of surveys were undertaken to guide implementation.
 These were used to prepare online support and training workshops.

 “During the COVID-19 lockdown, it has become far more challenging to balance academics with being a full-time mother.
 Finding the time and space to read, think deeply, and write is difficult, to say the least.
 Recently, I had to give an online presentation of my research and found it very hard to concentrate and do well with my daughter demanding my full attention in the background… I change hats between mom and researcher throughout the day, giving her my full attention during playtime, and taking advantage of her nap time and early bedtime for four hours of uninterrupted research time.”
 (RSIF Cohort I scholar)